How To Take Golf Lessons Online

 • Access to a range OR an at-home setup which should include:

-A Golf Mat.
-Pictured is a mat made by Real Feel Golf Mats and is available for purchase here.
-The truth is that a solid mat is going to be on the pricier side and while you can find cheaper options online, you may find they aren’t as stable and therefore affect your golf swing.
-Just food for thought – let me know if you find a cheaper alternative you like, I’d love to share it.
+Pictured is my favorite mat made by Real Feel Golf Mats.
+The painful truth is that a solid mat is going to be one of the more pricier items you purchase and while you can find cheaper options online, you may find they aren’t as stable and therefore will negatively affect your golf swing with unnecessary movement/motion.

-A Tripod.
-Because I lug around my tripods everywhere I go, I prefer a more solid product like Manfrotto, but for filming in/around your house, you can go with a more affordable option like the Joilcan pictured above, available here.
+Because I lug around my tripods everywhere I go, I prefer a more solid product like Manfrotto, but for filming in/around your house, you can go with a more affordable option like the Joilcan pictured above which already includes a phone mount holder for you.

-Alignment Sticks.
-These are optional (you can use something on-hand like a yardstick instead) but these are one of my most often used golf tools and would recommend purchasing them eventually as they can be quite helpful with drills I provide and whatnot.
-Available in my storefront here.
+These are optional (you can use something on-hand like a yardstick instead) but these are one of my most often used golf tools and I would highly recommend purchasing them as they can be quite helpful with many drills I provide.

 FILMING YOURSELF